MainulDip/KotlinEveryday/kotlin-basic-101.md

     }
 ```
 ### Default value and null safety | Elvis `?:` , `?` , `!!`
+Elvis is the safer option.
+Other will throw Runtime error
 ```kotlin
 //  kotlin is null safety language
     val nullValue: Int? = null